The 120 million Shadow People of the Pakistani populace: its WOMEN.

 So straight out, let’s leave the religious gerrymandering and filibustering at the door.
 After 1400 years, using religion as an excuse to justify the vile regression of the way we behave is a desperate ploy to perpetuate the unbalanced mess that is our society now.

-In comes Culture then – the sum total of our norms and customs.
+In comes Society and Culture then – the sum total of our norms and customs.
 That ever-changing chimera that has made paupers into kings and brought us out of the dark ages.
-If it was not for cultural progress, the slave trade would still be thriving and women and minorities would still not have the right to vote.
+If it was not for social and cultural progress, the slave trade would still be thriving and women and minorities would still not have the right to vote.

 Now that the two primary purported roadblocks to change have been laid to rest, where do we go from here?